Moving from Miami to NYC

 You also need to find out more about the services the mover of your choice offers.
 Do you want them to pack and unpack your belongings?
 Do you need moving supplies?
 NYC movers offer a range of different services you may find handy, from packing and transportation to subtle art handling.
 Once you’ve decided what kind of expectations you have, leave enough time to find the mover that can fulfill them.

-Label the boxes properly
+Label moving boxes

 Even if you’re moving locally, you’ll need labels on your moving boxes to make the unpacking easier.
-However, when you’re moving long distance, it’s a must.
+However, when you’re moving long-distance, it’s a must.
 First of all, think about the kinds of moving boxes you need.
-There are different containers in terms of material, shape and size.
+There are different containers in terms of material, shape, and size.
 If you’re not sure, ask for advice from your mover.

 Once you’ve picked the appropriate boxes, you need to label them.
 If you want to mark them properly, label the content of each of them, but also add the room the content is designated to.
 For example, if you want to put a lamp in the sitting room, inscribe the label “sitting room” onto a box that contains the lamp.
 This simple step will make your life much easier once you start unpacking all the boxes at once.